rust-random/book/src/guide-dist.md

 }
 ```

+Implementations of [`Distribution`] are *probability distribution*: mappings
+from events to probabilities (e.g. for a die roll `P(x = i) = ⅙` or for a Normal
+distribution with mean `μ=0`, `P(x > 0) = ½`).

+Note that although probability distributions all have properties such as a mean,
+a Probability Density Function, and can be sampled by inverting the Cumulative
+Density Function, here we only concern ourselves with *sampling random values*.
+If you require use of such properties you may prefer to use the [`statrs`] crate.

 Rand provides implementations of many different distributions; we cover the most
 common of these here, but for full details refer to the [`distributions`] module
 and the [`rand_distr`] crate.